 As explained in the first chapter, there is no identifier wish helps to identify the applications.
-Hence for example, when a bundle is received, nothing informs about whether it is intended for the email or the healthcare application.
-This could either be indicated in the payload by adding a "payload header" containing such information, or in an extension block as described in the Subsection 4.1.2.
+Hence for example, when a bundle is received, nothing informs us about whether it is intended for the email or the healthcare application.

+For this, there are two known solutions.
+The type of application could either be indicated in the payload by adding an extra header containing such information or in an extension block as described in 3.1.2.

-Adding the application information in the payload is certainly not a good solution in that it would not be possible to differ the bundles from other standard bundles such as Status Reports.
+Adding the application information in the payload is certainly not a good solution in that not all bundles may respect this format.
 On the contrary, adding an extension block will help to efficiently identify the bundles.
+If the extension block is missing, then we simply ignore the bundle or process it separately.
+This new extension block will be called application block from here.

-This new type of bundles, identified as application bundles in this document, will now be composed of three blocks.
-The Primary Block, the Payload Block and the Service Block which tells about the type of service the bundle is intended to be used for.
+This new type of bundles (the ones containing the application block), identified as application bundles in this document, will now be composed of three blocks.
+The Primary Block, the Payload Block and the Application Block which tells about the type of service the bundle is intended to be used for.
 [10] states that the block type codes 192 through 255 are available for private and/or experimental use.
 For this experiment, we will use the block type 200.

 At this moment the application block payload consists of only one field called the "application type".
-To identify SMTP applications, we will use the value 1 as its "application type".
+This field contains an integer corresponding to a particular application (e.g. 10 for HTTP).